-One reason for this rule regarding receipts was a precaution of courts in favor of parties beneficially interested.
-This precaution pervaded legal doctrines concerning trusts and estates, and particularly influenced the proceedings in Chancery, which was a court of equity where parties sought equitable relief and courts sought outcomes according to "equity and good conscience (Baker 1971 p.
-129)."
-In 1829, when testifying before the Parliamentary commission concerning real property, John Bell esquire, the King's Counsel, stated that "I think we have got into difficulties by an anxiety to protect against breaches of trust (BPP 1829 p.
-235)."
-This anxiety meant that "in order to prevent fraud, courts have borne too hard upon trustees, and thereby prevented proper persons from accepting trusts who would otherwise have done [so] (BPP 1829 p.
-235)."
+One reason for this rule regarding receipts was a precaution of courts in favour of parties beneficially interested.
+This precaution pervaded legal doctrines concerning trusts and estates, and particularly influenced the proceedings in Chancery, which was a court of equity where parties sought equitable relief and courts sought outcomes according to 'equity and good conscience' (Baker 1971, p.
+129).
+In 1829, when testifying before the Parliamentary commission concerning real property, John Bell esquire, the King's Counsel, stated that 'I think we have got into difficulties by an anxiety to protect against breaches of trust' (BPP 1829, p.
+235).
+This anxiety meant that 'in order to prevent fraud, courts have borne too hard upon trustees, and thereby prevented proper persons from accepting trusts who would otherwise have done [so]' (BPP 1829, p.
+235).
 The predisposition towards protecting the beneficiaries of trusts often prevented trustees from taking actions that maximized the value of the assets under their supervision.
 For example, trustees who sold land to raise cash for beneficiaries (for purposes stipulated in a settlement) could not purchase the property if they believed it was selling for too low a price.
-The predisposition could also lead to the punishment of trustees who exceeded their authority to invest funds in projects that paid high.
-The King's Counsel emphasized this point by describing an often mentioned case from Chancery court in which a trustee lent money on West Indian mortgages and earned his charges "a very large sum on the whole by this management of the property," but on one transaction, lost money when the mortgagee failed.
+The predisposition could also lead to the punishment of trustees who exceeded their authority to invest funds in projects that paid highly.
+The King's Counsel emphasized this point by describing an often mentioned case from Chancery court in which a trustee lent money on West Indian mortgages and earned his charges 'a very large sum on the whole by this management of the property', but on one transaction, lost money when the mortgagee failed.
 The beneficiaries sued.
-When deciding the case, Chancellor Lord Tharlow wrote "he was extremely sorry to charge the trustees with the loss, but he felt bound to do it (BPP 1829 p.
-235)."
+When deciding the case, the chancellor, Lord Tharlow, wrote 'he was extremely sorry to charge the trustees with the loss, but he felt bound to do it' (BPP 1829, p.
+235).